absorensen/numbers_go_brrrr/m0_introduction/README.md

 they are also the basis for the content in the section above it.

 # 👨🏼‍💻 Exercises and Teaching
-!!! warning "WSL"

-    I recommend you do not use WSL on Windows.
-You can get it to work for if you have an Nvidia GPU, otherwise it seems to be either difficult or impossible.
-GUI and graphics programming (anything with a window you can interact with) is extremely slow.

 Sections indicated by 👨🏼‍💻 are recommended exercises if you want to really learn the topics in-depth or if you are following a course based on the material.

-If you are a teacher who wants to make use of this material, feel free to use the [course site][2] for inspiration.
+If you are a teacher who wants to make use of this material, feel free to use this [course site][2] for inspiration.
 The course focuses on teaching real-time systems for deep learners and visual systems programmers.
 It allocates half of 15 days to go through the material in the guide and the other half to making a project relevant to the students' specialization, which is the [contents of m6][3].
 It is designed to give shallow introductions to a wide range of concepts with a handful of varying exercises.
-The student is to then reach back and explore the topics relevant to their specialized project in greater detail.
+The student is to then go back and explore the topics relevant to their specialized project in greater detail.
 The breadth of topics is quite wide, and each student shouldn't be expected to pass an exam in every topic.